Jurickson Profar Player Props: Rockies vs. Marlins

 Jurickson Profar At The Plate

-- Profar is hitting .240 with 20 doubles, two triples, six home runs and 37 walks.
+- Profar has 20 doubles, two triples, seven home runs and 37 walks while hitting .242.

-- Profar has picked up a hit in 63.9% of his 83 games this season, with multiple hits in 24.1% of those games.

-- In 22 games this season (26.5%), Profar has picked up an RBI, and in eight of those games (9.6%) he had two or more.
+- In 23 games this year (27.4%), Profar has picked up an RBI, and in nine of those games (10.7%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.